Dehghanni/Teofl/Speaking.md

 - **Paper books or digital ones**
   - People don&#39;t show interest in reading books today because of the other sources of information available.
-  - With digital devices, you can **carry** a large number of books in a light-weight device with you wherever you want.
+  - Electronic devices will render books obsolete.
+With digital devices, you can **carry** a large number of books in a light-weight device with you wherever you want.
 For example, I have an e-reader with more than 53 books on it.
 I don&#39;t even have enough space in my room to hold this many books, let alone carrying them with me.
   - Furthermore, electronic devices allow you to easily **highlight** any part of the book, add text, and delete it whenever you want.
 You can also easily search for a phrase or subject that you want to read about in a book, which is utterly impossible in paper books.

 - **Environment**

   - Use reusable bags:
   - It will reduce the use of **plastic**.
-The more plastic we use, the more dangers will occur in our environment, and the higher the risk of suffering from the negative effects of them.
+The more plastic we use, the more dangers will occur in our environment, and the higher the risk of suffering from the overwhelmingly negative effects of them.
 We have to prevent build up in landfill.

 For example, look at the oceans that are fouled almost beyond recovery.